deepmancer/redisinsight-docker-autoconfig/README.md

   redis_insight_data:
 ```

+---

-## Script Overview
+## 📝 Script Overview

-The `add_datasources.sh` script automates the process of adding Redis databases to RedisInsight using its API.
-The script performs the following tasks:
+The `add_datasources.sh` script automates adding Redis databases to RedisInsight via its API.
+Here’s what it covers:

-1. Retrieves the gateway IP address of a specified Docker network.
-2. Applies initial settings to RedisInsight (e.g., EULA agreements).
-3. Iterates over a list of Redis instances, adding each one to RedisInsight.

-### Script Breakdown

-#### 1. Configuration
+### 1. Configuration

-The script begins by defining the API URL for RedisInsight and the Docker network name.
-It then retrieves the gateway IP for the specified network.
+The script starts by defining the API URL for RedisInsight and the Docker network name.
+It then retrieves the gateway IP for your specified network.
 If the network is not found, it defaults to `127.0.0.1`:

 ```bash
 API_URL="http://localhost:5540/api"